Drafteame/serverless-plugin-provisioned-concurrency/README.md

 - Automatic cleanup during stack removal
 - Support for multiple functions configuration
 - Flexible version targeting (specific version or latest)
+- Automatic management of provisioned concurrency across versions (only one version per function can have provisioned concurrency)
 - Error handling and logging

 ## Compatibility